nicholasjcooper/plumbCNV/README.md

 ALL.SETTINGS <- c(main.settings,penn.settings,pca.settings,cnv.qc.settings)

-And then run them nice and tidily:
+#And then use the simplified input:

 cnv.result <- plumbcnv(settings=ALL.SETTINGS)